nii-yamagishilab/PartialSpoof/README.md

 # <a name="update"/> 0.
 Updation
 * 2023-12: add metrics (EER and RangeEER) for localization (segment-level detection).
+* 2023-12: add folders for multiple random seeds, and update readme.
 * 2022-12: release multi-reso. and single-reso CMs.

 # <a name="general"/> 1.
 PartialSpoof